chewil/jekyll-now/_posts/2021-02-13-Install-Phantom.md

 7. NTP (already enabled)

 8. Create a file called /etc/sysctl.d/50-phantom.conf

     See step 11 of the unprivileged install doc to paste in the necessary configuration

-9. Apply the new kernel settings.
+9. Apply the new kernel settings

     > sysctl —system

 10. Create the user account that will be used to run Splunk Phantom.

     > adduser -c “Phantom User” phantom
     > passwd phantom
     Generate a random password, or use a password manager

 11. Create a file called /etc/security/limits.d/25-phantom-limits.conf

     This file sets resource limits for the user that will run Splunk Phantom.
     `touch /etc/security/limits.d/25-phantom-limits.conf`

 12. Edit the file /etc/security/limits.d/25-phantom-limits.conf to add these settings:

     > phantom          hard    nofile          64000
     > phantom          soft    nofile          64000
     > phantom          hard    nproc           64000
     > phantom          soft    nproc           64000

 13. Apply the new security settings.